- non-proper nouns that are used to refer to people instead of using their names.

 - Not everyone who presents femininely will respond to she/her/hers; not every masculine-presenting person uses he/him/his.

 - Not everyone identifies on a binary of he/him/his or she/her/hers.

 Some people don't use pronouns to identify themselves.

-Iowa State University supports the inclusion of pronouns on university-branded items.
+Iowa State University supports, but does not compel, the inclusion of pronouns on university-branded items.

 Pronouns on ISU-Branded Items

 The Offices of University Marketing and Diversity, Equity and Inclusion have outlined steps taken around the inclusion of pronouns/more identifiable information on university-branded items.